So, you love animals and want to lend a helping hand to the pets in your community? Well, you’ve come to the right place!

 The Anti-Cruelty Society has provided shelter and medical care for hundreds of thousands of animals since 1899.
 Volunteers make our continued success possible by helping throughout our shelter, adoption centers, veterinary clinic, and even from the comfort of their own homes, as well as many other places around the community.

-The Anti-Cruelty Society offers service-learning opportunities for teens that are looking to complete community service hours for school.
-Additional information regarding service-learning opportunities can be found here.
-For more information on coordinating student groups or projects for kids and teens, please email email@example.com.
+The Anti-Cruelty Society offers a variety of programs for children ages 2 – 12.
+We offer on-site volunteer opportunities as well as service-learning projects for teens that are looking to complete community service hours for school.
+Additional information regarding these opportunities can be found here.

 The Foster Program